 Ever wondered how long certain foods – dairy and eggs, for example – really last?
 What does the “sell by” date really mean?
 How long should leftovers be…left over?
 You asked, we’re answering!

-10. Sell By
+1. Sell By Date

 “Sell by” is simply a voluntary date many food manufacturers use to let grocers known when to pull a product.
 It has to do with taste, however, not quality.
 Most products are good for at least a week after the “sell by” date.
 However, their nutritional value decreases, and that – not safety – is the real issue!

-9. Use By/Best If Used By
+2. Use By/Best If Used By

 Again, this indicates best taste and peak value, not safety.
 Food expiry dates do not label according to when the foods will approach the brink of rottenness!
 Food labeling is actually completely voluntary in this country, but manufacturers do it to indicate best taste, not safety.
 Most foods have at least a week, if not more, of “safety” beyond the date.

 If you buy raw dairy, you’ll want to be extra careful about refrigeration and cleanliness.
 In general, it’s fairly easy to tell when dairy has gone south: look for texture and odor changes.
 Even then, the product may still be safe, but that doesn’t mean you should eat it!

 Eggs drop a grade a week but are entirely edible for much longer than most people assume – 3 to 5 weeks from the date of purchase!

 Wrap produce in a paper towel – don’t keep it in a plastic bag.
 This will give your veggies an extra day or two of crispness.

 Tomatoes, bananas, citrus, avocados and berries should stay on the counter, not in the fridge.
 Northern fruits like apples and pears can go in the fridge.

 It’s also wise to buy less.
 Many of us buy groceries only once every week or two, and our best-laid vegetable intentions go the way of the trash.
 Buy enough produce for 3-5 days at a stretch, at the most.
 Get used to actually using that celery and those cucumbers!

 Fortunately, it is fairly easy to detect vegetables and fruits that have gone bad: you’ll see mold spots, they’ll smell “off”, or they’ll be limp and uninspiring.

 Let’s be honest, we’ve all discovered forgotten relics in the back of the fridge and wondered “what on earth is this?!?”

 Here are some guidelines for leftovers:

 Baked dishes, soups, and stews can last a week provided they are meat-free.
 If they do contain meat, 5 days is perfectly fine if the meat was fresh.
 If the meat you used was previously frozen, you’ll want to eat the leftovers within 3 days.

 Vegetables and legumes tend to outlive dairy and eggs by at least a few days.
 Use up your dishes with animal protein before Sunday’s stir fry or Saturday’s guacamole.

 That said, salads and fruits quickly turn to mush (though they are perfectly edible!).
 To keep these things fresher longer, keep the dressings and sauces in separate containers and simply add to individual portions as needed.

 Try to get into the habit of “less is more”.
 Mark advocates planning your meals ahead and preparing what you can on Sunday.
 For example, chop up veggies and have snack packs ready to go; bake an entire batch of chicken breasts for 3-5 days of dinners.
 That said, try not to go beyond 5 days of food.
 Fresh is best and less really is more.
 The more fresh, whole foods you eat, the less you’ll have to worry about spoiling.

 Get creative with your leftovers.
 Reader Crystal tosses dinner’s veggies into breakfast’s eggs.
 Smart!

-4. Red Meats
+7. Red Meats Go Bad

 Use or freeze fresh meat within 3 days.
 If you buy frozen meat and thaw it, do not refreeze!
 Cured meats last longer – about a week.
 Treat pork like red meat – it may be the “other” white meat, but it rots like red.

-3. Fish & Fowl
+8. Fresh Fish & Fowl

 Use or freeze within 2 days.
 The same refreezing rules apply.

-2. General Tips and a Few Myths
+9. General Tips and a Few Myths of Food Longevity